ChristianBarreraDiaz/Blackjack/README.md

 # Blackjack

-This app is a challenge im trying
+This app is a full Blackjack game.

-It shows the result of the operation.
+It is on development.

-It is no deployed yet //You can try this App here:  [Web App](https://relaxed-kulfi-0f17d2.netlify.app)
+It is no deployed yet.

 ## Features